Goldman slashes price target on Tencent Music Entertainment Group [TME] – find out why.

 TME’s management will hold a conference call on Monday, March 21, 2022, at 8:00 P.M.
 Eastern Time or 8:00 A.M.
 Beijing Time on Tuesday, March 22, 2022, to discuss the financial results.
 Listeners may access the call by dialing the following numbers:.

-Over the last 12 months, TME stock dropped by -82.52%.
-The one-year Tencent Music Entertainment Group stock forecast points to a potential upside of 51.54.
-The average equity rating for TME stock is currently 2.20, trading closer to a bullish pattern in the stock market.
+The stocks have a year to date performance of -49.78 percent and weekly performance of -24.73 percent.
+The stock has been moved at -60.23 percent over the last six months.
+The stock has performed -46.08 percent around the most recent 30 days and changed -48.27 percent over the most recent 3-months.

-The market cap for the stock reached $8.16 billion, with 1.65 billion shares outstanding and 787.84 million shares in the current float.
-Compared to the average trading volume of 12.63M shares, TME stock reached a trading volume of 20170970 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 13.14M shares, TME reached to a volume of 34970033 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TME shares is $9.43 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TME stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.